Rihanna: Live in Concert

-Rihanna: Live in Concert Tour was the debut concert tour by Barbadian recording artist Rihanna.
-The tour took place during the summer of 2006, supporting both her debut studio album Music of the Sun and her second studio album A Girl like Me.
+Rihanna: Live in Concert Tour was the debut concert tour by Barbadian singer Rihanna.
+The tour took place during the summer of 2006, supporting both her debut studio album Music of the Sun (2005) and her second studio album A Girl like Me (2006).
 It traveled across North America.
 During the final North American leg, Rihanna served as the opening act for the Black Eyed Peas' Monkey Business Tour.